hvppycoding/hvppycoding.github.io/_posts/2024-09-09-socc-presentation-script.md

 Existing approaches have a limitation.
 They simplify the problem by ignoring the timing information of the pins.
 Our approach balances pin delay and wirelength while considering the overall circuit timing.
-As a result, it not only improves timing but also achieves reasonable wirelength, enhancing power efficiency.
+As a result, it not only improves timing but also achieves reasonable wirelength.
 For instance, in Case 1, we favor the shortest wirelength.
 On the other hand, for Case 2, we reduce the pathlength to the critical pin while minimally increasing wirelength.